 Schimmelpfennig is the most performed playwright in Germany and one of the country’s most exciting original voices, with productions of his work worldwide in over 40 countries.

 “ATC produces work that inspires me to reconsider what a play can be and what theatre can do.
 Magical.”
 Simon Stephens

-Estimated running time 1 hour 55 minutes
+Estimated running time 1 hour 50 minutes, no interval

 Silver+ members: Don't forget about our post-show Meet the Cast event on Tue 7 Feb.
 Click here to book tickets.

 An Orange Tree Theatre and Actors Touring Company co-production

 This translation was commissioned by Actors Touring Company with the support of the Goethe-Institut London